Estate and trust planning for physicians

 Estate planning

 Estate planning is connected to many of the other decisions you’ll make within your financial plan.
-For example, we’ll consider the types of assets you own, the tax consequences of wealth transfer and how you want
+For example, we’ll consider the types of assets you own, the tax consequences of wealth transfer and how you want to fund your legacy plan.
+This way, you’ll be able to balance the rewards you want to enjoy today with the legacy you wish to leave behind.

 Estate settlement

 Settling your estate can be complex with many stressful administrative tasks for your executor: distributing your assets, closing your practice, if necessary, and paying any final tax bills.
-If you wish, you can appoint a professional
+If you wish, you can appoint a professional executor who has the knowledge, skills and expertise to manage the complexities of a physician’s estate.

 Trust planning

 Trusts can be created at any time for a wide variety of purposes.
 Some common goals of a trust are to provide protection, asset management and security for your loved ones.
-We look for opportunities to take advantage of trusts
+We look for opportunities to take advantage of trusts during your lifetime as part our ongoing financial planning services.

 Trust administration

 Administering a trust can be complicated and time-consuming and could lead to family disputes and unwanted tension.
-Appointing a professional trustee or co-trustee such as MD Private Trust Company (MDPT) as an objective third
+Appointing a professional trustee or co-trustee such as Scotiatrust as an objective third party should be considered.

 A well-designed estate plan, updated as required, takes into account your wealth — including the value of your corporation — and provides for the distribution scheme among your beneficiaries that you want, with a goal of reducing administration and income tax in settling your affairs.

-We offer a full range of estate and trust services
+Scotiatrust offers a full range of estate and trust services

 Your estate and trust needs | Your action plan |